- Doves may be taken only with shotguns.

 - The hunter must make a reasonable effort to retrieve downed birds.

 - Eurasian collared-doves must remain fully feathered in the field and while being transported from the field.

 - Doves given to another hunter must be accompanied by written and signed information stating the number of birds being transferred, the species, the date the birds were killed and the name, address and hunting license number of the person from whom the birds were received.

 Baiting Laws for Dove Hunting

-- It is illegal to hunt or kill doves with the aid of bait (salt, grain or other feed that has been placed, exposed, deposited, distributed or scattered to lure or attract game).
+- It is illegal to hunt or kill any migratory game birds with the aid of bait or over any baited area.
+A baited area is where salt, grain or other feed has been placed, exposed, deposited, distributed or scattered to lure or attract migratory game birds to, on or over areas where hunters are attempting to take them.

 - An area is considered baited for 10 days after the complete removal of all bait.

 - Anyone hunting who knows or reasonably should know the area is baited is liable for the offense.
 Hunters should physically inspect the field for any signs of baiting and question landowners, guides and caretakers to ensure the field is legal to hunt.

-- Natural vegetation may be manipulated in any way to attract doves and other migratory game birds.
+- Natural vegetation may be manipulated for all migratory birds.

 - The following practices are legal to prepare dove fields on planted vegetation: